LOADING . . . PLEASE WAIT

 • As the practitioner works, you’ll feel the pressure as they pass the threads under your skin.
 You may feel some smarting, but there should be no pain as such.
 Hard as it may be to believe, a fair number of patients actually fall asleep while having the threads inserted.

-After having a thread lift, you must treat your face gently for at least the first two weeks to give the threads time to settle down.
+After having a thread lift, you must treat your face or arms gently for at least the first two weeks to give the threads time to settle down.
 That means not only shunning vigorous activity and impact sports but also avoiding anything that will require stretching your mouth open wide, from having a dental appointment to biting into a whole apple.
-You should also be scrupulous about washing your hands before touching your face – harder than it sounds – and absolutely not rub your face.
+You should also be scrupulous about washing your hands before touching your skin – harder than it sounds – and absolutely do not rub it.
 Your practitioner will likely also recommend staying out of the sun and avoiding alcohol, ibuprofen, or anything that might encourage bleeding.

 Remember, you can download my thread lifts factsheet to keep all these details on file.